 Both Chrome and Firefox can restore bookmarks you’ve deleted, but Chrome doesn’t make it easy.
 Chrome contains a single, hidden bookmark backup file.
-The backup file can only be restored manually and is frequently overwritten.
+You can only restore the backup file manually, and that file is frequently overwritten.

 Firefox users have it easier—Firefox’s bookmark manager contains an undo feature.
 Firefox also performs regular, automatic bookmark backups.
-Firefox keeps the backups for several days and allows you to easily restore them without digging around in hidden folders.
+Firefox keeps the backups for several days and allows you to easily restore bookmarks without digging around in hidden folders.

 Chrome’s bookmark manager doesn’t have an Undo option.
 If your finger slips, you could delete an entire folder full of bookmarks with no obvious way to recover them.
-If you’ve made a backup with the export option, you could import the backup—but the backup may already be out of date.
+If you’ve made a backup with the export option, you could import the backup—but that backup may already be out of date.

-First thing’s first: Don’t close and reopen Chrome.
-If Chrome is already closed, leave it closed.
-Chrome saves a single backup of your bookmarks file, and it overwrites the backup each time you launch Chrome.
+First thing’s first.
+If you’ve accidentally deleted a bookmark, close all open Chrome windows, but do not reopen Chrome.
+If you’ve already closed Chrome, leave it closed.
+Chrome saves a single backup of your bookmarks file, and it overwrites that backup each time you launch Chrome.

 If you deleted the bookmarks a few days ago, use the Restore submenu under Import and Backup.
 Firefox automatically creates a backup of your bookmarks each day and stores several days’ worth.

-Restoring the backup will completely replace your existing bookmarks with the bookmarks from the backup – you’ll lose any bookmarks you’ve created since the backup was taken.
+Just be aware that restoring the backup will completely replace your existing bookmarks with the bookmarks from the backup, meaning that you’ll lose any bookmarks you’ve created since the backup was saved.

-If you value your bookmarks, it’s a good idea to take regular backups with the export feature in your browser’s bookmark manager.
-If you ever lose your bookmarks—or have your hard drive fail—you can restore them from the backup using the import option in any web browser.
+If you value your bookmarks, it’s a good idea to make regular backups with the export feature in your browser’s bookmark manager.
+If you ever lose your bookmarks—or have your hard drive fail—you can restore your bookmarks from the backup using the import option in any web browser.